Gender-based violence

 The solution you can be part of

-We’ve teamed up with an Ethiopia-wide project partner who run a two-part, evidence-based solution to provide immediate protection and tackle the root causes of gender-based violence.
+We’ve teamed up with two Ethiopia-wide project partners who run holistic, evidence-based solutions to provide immediate protection and tackle the root causes of gender-based violence.

 Confirmation Content